bobko69/DMX_Adapter/README.md

 - Click on DMXFloodlight-2 in the sequence window
 - Slide Channel 1 up to 255
 - Slide Channel 4 up to 255
-- The first light should turn blue
+- The second light should turn blue